Mosaic: Data-Free Knowledge Distillation via Mixture-of-Experts for Heterogeneous Distributed Environments: Proposed Method

 Once the prototypes are collected, they are passed through \( f \) and \( \mathcal{F}(\hat{x}) \), where all model parameters are kept fixed.
 We then train \( M \) using only a standard Cross-Entropy (CE) loss:

 where \( y \) is the ground-truth label associated with the prototype.
 Following these steps across several modules, we construct a teacher model that, while slightly more complex, proves to be highly robust.
-We illustrate the effectiveness of this MoE structure over a basic local model ensemble in Appendix~\ref{proof}, and provide tricks to prevent overfitting during the training of this simple meta model in Appendix~\ref{tricks}.